-We’d love to have you join us on Sunday mornings as we give thanks to God for our many blessings, and support one another on our journeys of faith.
-Lively coffee hour and fellowship…then it continues like it is.
-At the very bottom you could put… We look forward to welcoming you!
+We’d love to have you join us on Sunday mornings at 7:30 or 10:00 as we give thanks to God for our many blessings, and support one another on our journeys of faith.
+Lively coffee hour and fellowship combined with a spirit-filled service and meaningful preaching helps to prepare for the coming week.
+Want to know more specifics about our services, read on.
+We look forward to welcoming you!

 Where’s the action?